Genesis 3: The snake, Adam, Eve & a tree:

 poisonous, but that she would gain knowledge of good and evil if she ate it.

 first time.
 This was an attribute previously restricted to the gods.
-God was
+In a fit of rage, God cursed the snake, Adam, Eve and even the

 ground itself.
-The snake is the hero of the story.
 Adam and Eve advanced

 from an animal-like status with no moral sense into full humanity.
+The snake told the truth -- that Adam and Eve would not die on the spot because of the allegedly poisonous fruit.

 Genesis is an allegory.
 It describes the process that every